markcmurphy/devdocs-portal/Customers.md

 ## Customer Addresses

-Customer Addresses are the addresses that are stored within a Customer Account when customers enter a new billing or shipping address at checkout.
+Customer Addresses are the addresses that are associated with a Customer Account when customers enter a new billing or shipping address at checkout.
 They can also be set by the customer while logged in to their store account.

 ### Difference between v2 and v3
 The main distinction between Customers V2 and V3 is only certain resources can be managed through each API.